3elk4/PPKWU/Zad4-VCard/README.md

  Test application by opening web browser and putting address with proper parameters:

- > localhost:8080/{trade}
+ > localhost:8080/{profession}

- Where parameter `trade` defines which service offers will be searched.
+ Where parameter `profession` defines which service offers will be searched.

  Example: